Diptonil/devops-engineering/README.md

 ## Package Managers

 To download and install various dependencies and softwares efficiently, we would need package managers.
-For Mac & Linux, it is brew.
-For Linux, it can be apt or packman or more.
-For Windows, we may use Scoop or Chocolatey.
-The former is, in any case, recommended to suit developmental needs.
+- `brew`: Mac & Linux.
+- `pacman`: Linux.
+- `apt`: Linux.
+- `scoop`: Windows.
+Good for developmental needs.
+- `chocolatey`: Windows.

+## All Referenced Tools

+1. [Dive](https://github.com/wagoodman/dive): A tool to reduce Docker image size by layer-by-layer analysis.
+1. [Docker Slim](https://github.com/docker-slim/docker-slim): A tool to securely reduce Docker image size and gain insight on an image's properties and data.